toa-io/toa/extensions/origins/readme.md

 ## Manifest

-`origins` manifest is an object conforming declaring origin names as keys an origin URLs as values.
+`origins` manifest is an object with origin names as keys an origin URLs as values.
 Component's `origins` manifest can be overridden by the Context `origins` annotation.

 ### Sharded Connections